New

 Advanced AI tools and large language models are used to identify repeatable signals, which are then aggregated into a composite ROL® score.

-The result is a ranked universe of companies based on observable leadership behaviors rather than reputation alone.
+The result is a ranked universe of companies based on observable leadership action rather than reputation alone.

 Inside the Index Construction